Who We Are

 Fr.
-Jerome Ricard, for whom the observatory is named, established the first campus observatory in 1895. ricard was famous for suggesting that terrestrial weather is affected by sunspot activity based on his systematic study of sunspots while at scu. while highly controversial at the time, this has become integral to understanding long term weather patterns, critical for weather prediction.
+Jerome Ricard, for whom the observatory is named, established the first campus observatory in 1895.
+Ricard was famous for suggesting that terrestrial weather is affected by sunspot activity, based on his systematic study of sunspots while at SCU.
+Though highly controversial at the time, Ricard's research has become integral to understanding long term weather patterns, critical for weather prediction.

-By 1900, santa clara college had installed 4” and 8” telescopes (clark refractor on a fauth mount). the Ricard Observatory was built from 1924–1928. (image) the 8” telescope was reinstalled in the 1928 Ricard Observatory. the current 16” telescope was purchased in 1940 from mount lowe observatory in Southern California, but was also originally made by Alvan Clark and sons in 1882 for the warner observatory.
+By 1900, Santa Clara college had installed 4” and 8” telescopes (clark refractor on a fauth mount).
+The Ricard Observatory was built from 1924–1928.
+The 8” telescope was reinstalled in the 1928 Ricard Observatory.
+The current 16” telescope was purchased in 1940 from Mount Lowe observatory in Southern California, but was originally made by Alvan Clark and sons in 1882 for the warner observatory.

-The Ricard Memorial Observatory thus houses not only the archaeological collections from campus excavations, but is a significant historic building with a range of installed historical equipment (early seismographs, clocks, and telescopes).
+The Ricard Memorial Observatory houses not only the archaeological collections from campus excavations, but is a significant historic building with a range of installed historical equipment, including early seismographs, clocks and telescopes.

 Staging area for the preliminary tasks of post-field work.
-Materials from the field are inventoried, assessed for soil sample processing, artifact cleaning, and metal conservation.
+Materials from the field are inventoried then assessed for soil sample processing, artifact cleaning and metal conservation.

 Collections Storage and Curation